HOGENT-Databases/DB2-Workshops/workshops/basic/solutions/basic-xtreme.md

 1. Give the unique names of all products containing the word 'helmet' or with a name of 6 characters.
     ```sql
-    SELECT DISTINCT productName ​
+    SELECT DISTINCT productName
-    FROM product​
+    FROM product
-    WHERE productName LIKE '%helmet%' ​
+    WHERE productName LIKE '%helmet%'
         OR productName LIKE '______';
     ```
 2. Show the name and the reorderlevel of all products with a level between 50 and 500 (boundaries included)
     ```sql
     SELECT
      ProductName
-    ,ReorderLevel​
+    ,ReorderLevel
-    FROM Product​
+    FROM Product
     WHERE ReorderLevel BETWEEN 50 AND 500;
     ```
 3. Count the amount of products, give the column the following name  "Amount of Products".
 In a second column, count the amount of products where the unit in stock is known.
 Give the second column a descriptive column name.